-Greater Analysis: Terminology I can use Depth My answer is fully focused on the question throughout correctly: I can identify specific points from across the text to Sonnet support my answer lambic I can identify more than one accurate method used by Pentameter the writer with correct terminology Structure I can make points in my paragraphs that focus clearly on what the writer is trying to do I can identify deliberate choices being made by the writer I can use accurate, short quotations and embed it within my sentences based on the writer's choice of words or phrases - these are usually accurate I have a clear understanding of the effect on the reader and can offer some evaluation. and can offer some explanation.
-I can offer some comment about how the features together create an overall effect on the reader I can make a clear comment about the context of the writing, and how this might affect the reader Working At Analysis: Terminology I can use My answer is fully focused on the question correctly: I can identify accurate methods used by the writer with Jacobean correct terminology Aside I can make relevant points in my paragraphs Conflict I can identify some deliberate choices being made by Symbolism the writer I can use a quotation and embed it within my sentences I can make some inferences (read between the lines) and deductions based on the writer's choice of words or phrases.
-I have some understanding of the effect on the reader and can offer some explanation.
-I can make some comment about the context of the writing, and how this might affect the reader Working Analysis: Terminology I can use Towards My answer is mostly focused on the question correctly: I can identify the writer's methods eg: simile, metaphor, Protagonist noun Antagonist I can choose and use an accurate quotation from the Shakespeare text that fits the question Comedy I can explain what the quotation means literally Groundling I attempt to make some inference (read between the The Globe lines) based on the writer's choices Audience inies) based on the writer s tholtes Audience enough
+Greater Depth Analysis: Terminology I can use My answer is fully focused on the question throughout correctly: I can identify specific points from across the text to support my Sonnet answer lambic Pentameter I can identify more than one accurate method used by the writer with correct terminology Structure I can make points in my paragraphs that focus clearly on what the writer is trying to do I can identify deliberate choices being made by the writer I can use accurate, short quotations and embed it within my sentences I can make more than one inference and deduction based on the writer's choice of words or phrases - these are usually accurate • I have a clear understanding of the effect on the reader and can offer some explanation.
+I can offer some comment about how the features together create an overall effect on the reader I can make a clear comment about the context of the writing, and how this might affect the reader Working At Analysis: Terminology I can use My answer is fully focused on the question correctly: I can identify accurate methods used by the writer with correct Jacobean terminology Aside I can make relevant points in my paragraphs Conflict I can identify some deliberate choices being made by the writer Symbolism I can use a quotation and embed it within my sentences · • I can make some inferences (read between the lines) and deductions based on the writer's choice of words or phrases. • I have some understanding of the effect on the reader and can offer some explanation.
+I can make some comment about the context of the writing, and how this might affect the reader

-I can identify the overall effect the writer's choices might have on the reader I can use simple subject terminology, (eg: writer, evidence, audience) accurately I can make some comment about the context of the writing - this might not always be clear or specific
+Working Analysis: Terminology I can use Towards My answer is mostly focused on the question correctly: I can identify the writer's methods eg: simile, metaphor, noun Protagonist I can choose and use an accurate quotation from the text that fits Antagonist the question Shakespeare I can explain what the quotation means literally Comedy I attempt to make some inference (read between the lines) based on Groundling the writer's choices The Globe I can identify the overall effect the writer's choices might have on the Audience I can use simple subject terminology, (eg: writer, evidence, audience) accurately I can make some comment about the context of the writing - this might not always be clear or specific enough